fivef/KorselControl/README.md

 ##KorselControl
-Kosel Control is a Android software to remotely control a Korsel robot via a smartphone's accellerometer.
+Korsel Control is a Android software to remotely control a Korsel robot via a smartphone's accelerometer.
-Because of the simple protocol other Bluetooth enabled robots can be made compatible with this app.
+Because of the simple protocol other Bluetooth enabled robots can easily be made compatible with this app.
+The C-code for the Bluetooth Korsel can be cound in the folder KorselEmbeddedSoftwareNewKorselVersion.

 ###Communication protocol
 The communication is done over Bluetooth serial protocol.